sonatype/nexus-iq-server-ha/chart/README.md

    sonatype/nexus-iq-server-ha --version <version>
    ```

-### Autoscaling
+### Autoscaling (@since 166.0.0)

-###### New in version 166.0.0
-IQ HA helm chart includes support for Kubernetes Horizontal Pod Autoscaling (HPA).
+Nexus IQ Server HA helm chart includes support for Kubernetes Horizontal Pod Autoscaling (HPA).
 With this enabled you can set the
 cluster to automatically scale up/down based on cpu and/or memory utilization.

+#### Pre-requisites for autoscaling
+Horizontal Pod Autoscaler depends on [metrics-server](https://github.com/kubernetes-sigs/metrics-server) being
+installed and available in the cluster.
+Please refer to the metrics-server [requirements](https://github.com/kubernetes-sigs/metrics-server/#requirements)
+and [installation](https://github.com/kubernetes-sigs/metrics-server/#installation) instructions for setting it up

+#### Configuring IQ server autoscaling
-Note: When setting auto-scaling parameters please make sure to have sufficient hardware resources available in the
+(Note: When setting auto-scaling parameters please make sure to have sufficient hardware resources available in the
-underlying nodes meet the max pod demands.
+underlying nodes meet the max pod demands.)

 HPA is disabled by default.
 If you want to enable it, you need to set the `hpa.enabled` parameter to `true`.

    ```